Types of Iridescent Gemstones & Minerals

 • Opalescence

-Polished labradorite
+labradorite iridescence

-Labradorescence
+Labradorite - Labradorescence

 Labradorescence (labradorite iridescence) is the effect seen in labradorite (a Feldspar) and Spectrolite (a Labradorite found in Finland).
 It is caused by the presence of thin layers of different minerals within the labradorite, which diffract light in different ways.
 The colors that are seen depend on the angle at which the light hits the stone and the thickness of the layers.
 Labradorescence can produce a variety of colors, including blue, green, yellow, orange, and red.
 Many Labradorites are carved to exploit this unique type of sheen.

-Adularescence
+Moonstone Adularescence

 This type of sheen is exhibited in Moonstone (another Feldspar), It is caused by the reflection of light between thin layers of different minerals within the stone.
 The layers are so thin that they are invisible to the naked eye, but they are thick enough to diffract light and produce the adularescence effect.
 The effect is a blue color floating just below the surface of the stone.
-Adularescence is also known as Schiller.
+Adularescence is also known as Schiller

-Rainbow pyrite, a variety of mineral pyrite.
+Iridescence Pyrite.
 The iridescence is caused by tarnishing by oxidation and molybdenum traces in the mineral.
 Photo: Ryan lay

-Aventurescence
+Aventurescence - Sunstone

 Aventurescence is named after Aventurine Feldspar, which is also known as Sunstone.
 This type of iridescence is due to the play of color caused by reflection on tiny, thin inclusions of goethite and hematite (or both).
 This gives the stone a golden or reddish-brown color and specular reflections.
 Aventurescence is most commonly seen in aventurine quartz, but it can also occur in other gemstones, such as sunstone, feldspar, and glass.
 The color of the aventurescence depends on the type and color of the inclusions.
 For example, aventurine quartz typically has a green or blue aventurescence, while sunstone has a red or orange aventurescence.

-Stunning Australian opal!
 Photo: Able Ground

-Opalescence
+Opal - Opalescence

 The causes of play of color in Opal were long uncertain until the invention of the electron microscope.
 This enabled scientists to see the unique structure of Opal at high magnification, and to discover that Opal is made up of small spheres of silica.